Trumps Will Skip Kennedy Center Honors To Avoid 'Political Distraction'

 The chairman and president of the Kennedy Center issued a statement on the Trumps not attending, saying they respect the decision and are “grateful for this gesture.”

-This isn’t the first time the Trump has broken with tradition, who also chose not to attend this year’s White House Correspondents Dinner.
+This isn’t the first time Trump has broken with tradition; he also chose not to attend this year’s White House Correspondents Dinner.

 There have been no announcements yet if Trump’s announcement to not attend has changed the honorees decisions.